For a group that helps find the missing, a search for one of its own ends in tragedy

 By the time she was found, as many as 50 people had joined the effort.

-Park service spokeswoman Brandy Burke told The Post that information from the public was “a major part of locating Jennifer.”
+Park Service spokeswoman Brandy Burke told The Post that information from the public was “a major part of locating Jennifer.”
 Jarels said Coleman’s family and friends “all feel a great deal of gratitude” for those who helped.

 Jarels said they were mourning the loss of the “enormous personality,” who struck up conversation with strangers and loved her pets, Virginia Tech games and the outdoors.
 The graduate of Virginia Tech and the University of Richmond School of Law had a try-anything approach to life, Jarels said.
-“If it was doable and she thought she could do it, Jenn would try it.”
+“If it was doable and she thought she could do it, Jenn would try it.

 “We deal with this every day, but when it hits home — to someone that you know and love, it’s really hard,” Jarels said.
 “It’s difficult for all of us to process why and how this happened.”